enkidevs/curriculum/mongodb/intro/crud-ii/renaming-a-collection.md

 ---
 ## Content

-To rename a collection in MongoDB, we need to use the `.renameCollection()`method.
+To rename a collection in MongoDB, we need to use the `renameCollection()`method.
 The syntax is:
 ```javascript
 db.collection_name.renameCollection(
   "<string>"